What are the things you spend your money on?

 You should adjust the percentages and budget figures according to your requirements.
 You can also add more columns and details if you want, like the daily figure of how much is currently left of your monthly budget.

-Of course this approach is too simplistic.
+Of course, this approach is too simplistic.
 But it’s really a great way to start taking control of your finances.
-I would say that it’s better than having none.
+Remember that it’s better than having none.

 Lastly, my friend says that this simple spending plan teaches more than just budgeting.
 It makes you realize and understand a few more things:

 - Learn from your past.
 Let your bad debts remind you of your financial mistakes.
-Take the lessons and apply it to your life.
+Take the lessons and apply them to your life.

 - Live the present moment.
 By consciously monitoring your daily spending, you effectively take control of your finances.